 Food Booth Enclosure Alternate Hand Wash Alternate Utensil Washing

-Temporary Food Booth Guidelines, Self-Inspection Checklist, and Application
+Temporary Food Booth Guidelines, Self-Inspection Checklist, 2018 Application, and 2019 Application

 NEW for Non-Profits: Are you a non-profit Temporary Food Facility Operator?
 Has your Temporary Food Facility been approved at a Community Event in a previous year AND there is no change in operation, menu or facility setup being proposed?
 Will the Person in Charge at the Temporary Food Facility have a California Food Handler Card or Certified Food Safety Manager Certificate?
 If so, then you should know that the Environmental Health Services Division is piloting a new application process and you should complete the Returning Non-Profit Temporary Food Facility Expedited Permit application.
 As this is a new process, let us know how it works and what we can do to improve the process.
 The goal is to expedite approval of those organizations that safely perform the same food service/preparation activities year after year.

 As with any method of food sale, care must be taken to safely handle food products to prevent sickness or injury to the public.
 Of particular concern is insuring that food is prepared and packaged under sanitary conditions and that perishable foods are maintained at proper temperatures.
 Two of the leading causes of food borne illness include perishable foods held at improper temperatures and food from unapproved sources.

 Holding Temperatures for Safe Food Handling

 Cleaning and Sanitizing Utensils and Equipment for Effective Disease Protection